 The Mills Act

-If you plan on living in the home, thus deeming it “owner-occupied,” you may qualify for state tax relief, thanks to the Mills Act.
+Aside from the pride that comes with preserving a part of the city’s history, owning a historic home also comes with some other benefits.
+One main benefit is potential tax relief, thanks to what is known as the Mills Act.
 According to the California Office of Historic Preservation, “The Mills Act is the single most important economic incentive program in California for the restoration and preservation of qualified historic buildings by private property owners.”

 *please note: The city of Pacific Grove does not currently participate in the Mills Act Program.
 The city council last voted on it in city council, and you can see that agenda here.
 To see a list of participating jurisdictions, and their contacts, click here.